Mahmoudibrahim54/reactjs-nestjs-auth-app/README.md

 2- at base directory of the cloned project run:
  npm install

-3- rename .env.example to .env and add all variables including database link for a mongodb database (Atlas + Compass)
+3- rename .env.example to .env and add all variables including database link for a mongodb database (Atlas)

 4- cd portal/ to find the frontend